-- Conduct capable of causing nuisance or annoyance to any person and directly or which indirectly relates to or affects the housing management functions of LBBD. - Conduct which consists of or involves using or threatening to use housing accommodation owned or managed by LBBD for an unlawful purpose.
+- Conduct capable of causing nuisance or annoyance to any person and directly or which indirectly relates to or affects the housing management functions of the Council. - Conduct which consists of or involves using or threatening to use housing accommodation owned or managed by the Council for an unlawful purpose.
 (ASB Act 2003-Nuisance and annoyance)

 Some acts of ASB are deliberate, with the person(s) responsible being aware that their behaviour will have a negative effect.
-Some forms, however, happen because of a lack of consideration or awareness of the impact of certain acts or as a result of conflicting, but legitimate, lifestyles.
+Some forms, however, can occur as a result of a lack of consideration or awareness of the impact of certain acts, or as a result of conflicting, but legitimate, lifestyles.

-To focus on the impact of ASB and support victims we divide it into three categories known as the PEN approach:
+To allow us to focus on the impact of ASB and support victims we divide it into three categories known as the PEN approach: